gautaz/docker-alpine-cfssl/README.md

 Basically `cfssl` will give you access to a set of commands provided by [cfssl].
 The general syntax is `cfssl <command> [option...]`.

-In order to get help for a particular command simply issue `cfssl <command> -h` where `<command>` is the command you want the help for.
+In order to get help for a particular command simply issue `cfssl <command> -h` where `<command>` is the command you want help for.

 ### Shell script goal

 The `cfssl` script is designed to enable piping which is necessary to operate part of the flow needed to operate a [PKI] with [cfssl].
-In particular some [cfssl] commands may issue [JSON] content that is to be used by other commands.
+In particular some [cfssl] commands may output [JSON] content that is to be used by other commands.

 However this script will not behave well when the goal is to operate a daemon.
 Once all of your [PKI] environment has been built up, you might want to use the image directly with [Docker Compose] without using the `cfssl` shell script.